 Opertech has created an entirely new technology platform for sensory measurement, called TāStation® (Taste + Station).

 Although scientific understanding of taste biology has advanced dramatically in recent years, taste testing methods have remained essentially unchanged over the last century.
-Human taste panels typically are composed of 20 to 60 participants and require large quantities of compounds, ingredients or formulations to carry out a taste evaluation.
-Never the less only a few samples can be evaluated per test, which might take an entire day or more to conduct, and results can be unreliable given the many factors that influence a person’s daily subjective experience of taste.
+Human taste panels are typically comprised of 20 to 60 participants and require large quantities of compounds, ingredients, or formulations to carry out a taste evaluation.
+Additionally, only a few samples can be evaluated per test, which can take an entire day or more to conduct, and results may be unreliable given the many factors that influence a person’s daily subjective experience of taste.

 Quantifies multiple taste dimensions

 Small quantities of test compound required

 Enables testing of blends, mixtures, and natural products

 Particularly useful for revealing synergistic combinations of ingredients

 Throughput of hundreds of test samples per day

 This project is supported by the Ben Franklin Technology Partners of Southeastern PA, an initiative of the Pennsylvania Department of Community and Economic Development funded by the Ben Franklin Technology Development Authority.